☀️ Evening & Weekend Appointments Available · Now Booking · Schedule Free Consult →

 Meghan offers virtual anxiety therapy in Houston, across Texas, and in the 42 additional PSYPACT states.
 PSYPACT is the Psychology Interjurisdictional Compact, an agreement that lets a psychologist licensed in one participating state see clients in any other participating state.
 For you, that means the same care travels with you.
 A college student who comes home to Houston for break does not have to pause treatment.
 A family that relocates inside the PSYPACT network keeps the same therapist.
 A young adult who moves between Houston and Austin keeps one consistent care team.

-Online anxiety therapy is not a downgrade.
-Research consistently shows it is as effective as in-person work for most anxiety presentations, and many clients find it actually easier to engage with.
+Online therapy in Houston is not a downgrade.
+Research consistently shows online anxiety therapy is as effective as in-person work for most anxiety presentations, and many clients find it actually easier to engage with.
 You are in your own space.
 There is no commute.
 The thirty minutes you would have spent driving to and from a clinic stay in your day.
 The session ends, and you are already home.

 Frequently Asked Questions About Anxiety Therapy in Houston TX